mrodrig6/sbryngelson.github.io/_pages/research.md

 The intent of such computations is two-fold.
 First, simplified-physics models are developed from these simulations to predict the flow behavior in certain environments and/or conditions.
-Second, these lower-order models are used to simulate experiments and/or operating conditions.
+Second, these reduced-order models are used to simulate experiments and/or operating conditions.

 ## Research thrusts